conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 date:   2024-04-12 00:45:00 -0400
 categories: website
 ---
-After many years of wishing I had a home on the internet, I recently made [my website][cf-website].
+After 10+ years of wishing I had a home on the internet, I recently made [my website][cf-website].
 Here's how.

 ## How I got the server/website
 - Vultr OpenBSD VPS
-- Epik to get the domain
+- Epik to get the domain and handle DNS

 ## About the website
 - Hosted on OpenBSD using httpd (no 3rd-party tools were installed at all)
 - https using relayd and acme
+- No frameworks, just plain html and style.css

 ## Config files
 `/etc/acme-client.conf`